Bardolino holidays

 Buses

-Bardolino’s bus station is located just off the main road next to the tourist office.
-Two types of buses operate from here - the first is a local bus that runs around Bardolino and the outskirts to Cisano, and the second is a public bus that covers the east coast of Lake Garda.
-You can reach Garda town in just 5 minutes.
+The bus station is just off the main road next to the tourist office.
+You can choose between two types of bus - a local one that runs around Bardolino and the outskirts to Cisano, or a bus that goes a little further, covering the eastern shore of Lake Garda.

-The ferry from Bardolino stops at various resorts, including Riva and Garda town, and is a relaxing way to admire the beauty of the lake.
-The port is located by the Piazza Catullo.
-You can reach Garda in 15 minutes, with boats leaving six times a day, and Peschiera in 55 minutes, with boats departing twice a day.
+The ferry from Bardolino stops at various lakeside towns, including Riva and Garda, and is a relaxing way to admire the beauty of the lake.
+You'll find the port next to the Piazza Catullo.

 On foot